 - NVC Espresso Bar and NVC Store in the North Village Café and Store

-Dining services are available on campus for breakfast, lunch, dinner, late-night meal service on weekdays, and for brunch and dinner on weekends.
+Dining services are available on campus for breakfast, lunch, dinner, and late-night meal service on weekdays, and for brunch and dinner on weekends.

-Dining Services is a member of the National Association of College and University Food Services, and an active supporter of the academic mission of the university through participation in many out-of-classroom events and activities held throughout campus.
+Dining Services is a member of the National Association of College and University Food Services, and is an active supporter of the academic mission of the university through participation in many out-of-classroom events and activities held throughout campus.

 Central Washington University maintains memberships in several national honor society chapters.
 Here is a list of those memberships.
 Please see the appropriate department for more information about these honor societies.

 Alpha Epsilon Rho: This is the national honor society for broadcasting.
 Founded in 1943 for the purpose of emphasizing superior scholarship and creative participation in telecommunication production and activity, it prepares its members for roles as responsible telecommunicators.
 Membership in Alpha Epsilon Rho is open to undergraduate and graduate students who are making electronic media studies one of their major academic interests and who meet high standards of scholarship.
 Please see the Department of Communication for more information.